 This course covers all aspects of what it takes to turn dreams into reality -- the dream of owning and operating your own small business.
-These dreams can lead to new or better products and/or services, create jobs, and result in a stronger community.
+These dreams can lead to new or better products and/ or services, create jobs, and result in a stronger community.
 Running a small business is difficult in today's rapidly changing world.
 Emphasis is placed on creating and maintaining a sustainable competitive advantage that will help the small business not only survive but succeed.
-Students will develop a business plan -- including a product and services plan, a marketing plan, a management plan, an operating plan, and a financial plan -- for a new business venture of their choice.
+In addition, students will develop a business plan.
 SP

-Prerequisites: MGT 121, ACC 210
+Prerequisites: MGT 121, ACC 125